Kunwar Pratap Singh Barhath: Revolutionary Party

-Master Amir Chand introduced Pratap Singh to Rash Bihari Bose as a highly trustworthy, capable, and brave person for the revolutionary cause.
-Bose inducted him to the Revolutionary Party and he became a prominent member & right-hand man of Bose.
-He took a leading part in revolutionary projects in Delhi, United Provinces, and Rajasthan.
-In Rajasthan, he took steps to inspire the soldiers in Ajmer and other British Army cantonments to lead them to rise up and revolt against the British.
+Amirchand introduced Singh to Bose as a highly trustworthy, capable, and brave person.
+Bose inducted him to the Revolutionary Party and he became a prominent member and Bose's right-hand man.
+He had a leading part in revolutionary projects in Delhi, United Provinces, and Rajasthan.
+In Rajasthan, he took steps to inspire the soldiers in Ajmer and other British Army cantonments to lead them to revolt against the British.

-Pratap Singh was only twenty years old at that time.
-At such a young age, he became a universal leader of revolutionaries.
-Travelling around, he started preparing the soldiers and youth of Rajputana for the freedom struggle.
-Under his leadership, the revolutionary organization in Rajputana was consolidated & became powerful.

-Delhi-Lahore Conspiracy / Hardinge Bomb Case(1912)

-On 23 December 1912, Zorawar Singh and Pratap Singh went to the roof of the building of Marwari College in Chandni Chowk, Delhi.
-They wore a disguise and went on the roof, where Zorawar Singh threw a bomb directed at Lord Hardinge.
-Lord Harding was gravely injured but survived the attack while one of his guards died at the impact.
-After the bombing, both Zorawar Singh and his nephew Pratap Singh absconded from the place and remained hidden.
-The police made frantic efforts to catch the revolutionaries and even announced a reward of Rs.
-1 Lakh for any clue.

-Pratap Singh and his brother-in-law, Ishwar Dan Ashiya were arrested by the police but were subsequently released due to lack of evidence.

-The authorities arrested other revolutionaries associated with Revolutionary Party named Bhai Balmukund Das and Basant Kumar Biswas who were later executed.
-Zorawar Singh remained uncaught and spent his life as an outlaw in the ravines of Madhya Pradesh & Rajasthan.
+The 20 year-old Singh began travelling to prepare people for the freedom struggle.

 Escape from Delhi

 Pratap Singh and Zoravar Singh had to escape Delhi and they came to the banks of Yamuna.
 They couldn't cross at the time since there was flooding in the river.
 For seven hours, Pratap Singh sometimes swam, sometimes dived and sometimes hanged by the chains of the bridge.
 When it got dark enough, they swam across the river.
 Pratap Singh was very tired, when he reached the shore, and fell unconscious.
 Two police constables who saw him crossing became suspicious of him.
 Zoravar Singh slashed both of them with his sword and carried Pratap Singh on his back.

 When Zorawar Singh & Pratap Singh left from Delhi after throwing the bomb, they walked about forty miles in a day.
 A spy followed them from there.
 After a few days, when they were leaving the border of Banswara, the spy alerted the Nakadar and told him to catch them.
 Zoravar Singh immediately razed that Nakadar with his sword and both of them fled from there.